Australian High Commissioner, KP Governor Discuss Regional Ties, Challenges - UrduPoint

 During the meeting, the two dignitaries explored opportunities for collaboration between Australia and Pakistan, focusing on mutual interests.
 Governor Kundi briefed Hawkins on development and climate change projects underway in KP, which received positive acknowledgment from the High Commissioner.

-The Governor detailed relief efforts in Kurram, where the Red Crescent has been distributing cooked meals, including breakfast, to 300–500 affected families daily.
+The Governor detailed relief efforts in Kurram, where the Red Crescent has been distributing cooked meals, including breakfast, to 300 to 500 affected families daily.
 Additionally, the Governor emphasized the importance of dialogue in resolving conflicts, noting that a jirga had been convened to promote peace.

 Meanwhile, Governor Kundi asked the Australian High Commissioner for scholarship opportunities for students from KP, emphasizing the need to invest in education for the region's youth.